nallison/SoftRF/software/firmware/binaries/ESP32/SkyView/README.md

 ### Major improvements

-Fixed bug in rotation of radar view.
+Fixed bugs in rotation of radar view.
 Updated ogn.cdb in March, 2025.